longears/python-tent-client/README.md

 app = tentapp.TentApp("https://yourname.tent.is")

+# Get your profile info as a JSON-style Python dictionary
+print app.getProfile()

 app.oauthRegister()  # Send the user to a browser asking them to approve the app.
                      # Tokens will be saved to "auth.cfg" and reused next time.

-# Get your profile info as a JSON-style Python dictionary
-print app.getProfile()
+                     # You can skip this if you just want to read public
+                     # posts and profiles.

 # Post a new post.
 For now you need to supply the JSON dictionary yourself.
 app.putPost(yourPostJsonHere)